All About CMOS, ECL, and TTL Propagation Delay in High Speed PCBs

 I still remember the 386 hand-me-down computer my parents gave me as a kid.
 It was useful for writing simple QBasic programs and spending hours playing computer games, but the computers of today leave my old 386 PC in the dust.

 With further development of computer architecture and the demands of more modern devices, the propagation delay in logic circuits becomes an important design parameter in a number of systems.
-In particular, TTL propagation delay may be too long for your needs, especially if you plan to exceed 100 Mbps serial data rates.
+In particular, TTL propagation delay may be too long for your needs, and these days technology has moved on to CMOS logic families for high speed signaling.

 Transmission Lines vs. Logic Gates

-In logic circuits, propagation delay has nothing to do with the amount of time required for a signal to travel from the input to the output.
-It actually refers to the switching time, i.e., the time required for a signal to transition between ON and OFF states.
+In logic circuits, propagation delay has less to do with the amount of time required for a signal to travel from the input to the output.
+It mainly refers to the switching time and settling time, i.e., the time required for an input signal to force a transition between ON and OFF states, finally causing the output to settle at its final voltage.
 The output voltage from a digital circuit does not switch instantaneously due to the charged load capacitance at the output, gate geometry, mobility of charge carriers at the output, and other characteristics of the transistors in a logic gate.

 There are some tradeoffs between power consumption and propagation delay for TTL devices.
-TTL propagation delay is 33 ns or less, depending on the sub-family.
+TTL propagation delay is ~33 ns or less, depending on the sub-family.
 High-speed TTL has propagation delay reaching 6 ns, although this sub-family consumes more power than other subtypes.
-A good tradeoff is a device that uses low-power Schottky TTL, as this has a propagation delay of ~10 ns and power consumption ~2 W.
+A good tradeoff is a device that uses low-power Schottky TTL, as this has a propagation delay of ~10 ns.

-Compared to CMOS (~100 ns propagation delay) and TTL (~10 ns propagation delay) devices, ECL is a much faster architecture and is widely used in computing architecture.
+CMOS is the standard logic family used in most ICs except in specialized applications.
+Compared to TTL and its su-families, ECL is a much faster architecture and was widely used in computing architecture for some time.
 ECL offers propagation delay reaching ~1 ns, making it useful with GHz clock rates.
-The downside to using ECL is that it is an all-bipolar logic family, so it has significant power draw.
-Although ECL and more advanced architectures provide faster data rates, CMOS is still the cornerstone of VLSI with clock rates reaching 4 GHz.
+The downside to using ECL is that it is an all-bipolar logic family, so it has significant power draw compared to CMOS.
+Although ECL and more advanced architectures provide fast data rates, CMOS is still the cornerstone of VLSI with clock rates reaching 4 GHz.

 CMOS and TTL Propagation Delay in Your PCB

-Digital IC manufacturers typically only measure the propagation delay from a single gate and quote this measurement as the propagation delay for the entire package.
-The propagation delay values specified in data sheets for integrated circuits are only correct when one output from the package switches at a time.
+If you're worried about propagation delay from a single gate or IO in an I/C, note that the propagation delay values specified in data sheets for integrated circuits are only correct when one output from the package switches at a time.
 In reality, the propagation delay increases when multiple logic circuits in a package switch simultaneously.
+In other words, simultaneous switching noise (better known as ground bounce) causes an increase in the component's propagation delay.

 This occurs because the power lines, output lines, and gate circuit in a package have some parasitic inductance.
 When one gate switches, it induces some back EMF in the other gates, which limits the rate at which the output current switches between logic states.
-The propagation delay can increase by anywhere from 100 to 200 ps for each additional switching gate.
-With CMOS devices, this is a drop in the bucket compared to the propagation delay for a single gate.
-With ECL or TTL, this represents a significant increase in propagation delay in packages with a large number of logic circuits.
+The propagation delay can increase by anywhere from 100 up to 1 ns when a large number of gates switch simultaneously.
+Pay attention to best practices for eliminating ground bounce (minimize use of vias and place bypass capacitors) if you also want to keep propagation delay from increasing.

 High-speed devices are already complicated systems that require paying attention to a number of design rules, and overlooking some of these rules can create a number of signal problems in your device.
 A great PCB design package like Altium Designer® contains all the tools you need to design and verify the functionality of your next high-speed design in a unified environment.
 The underlying rules-driven design engine checks your design against important high-speed design rules as you layout your board.